zoha-a/4-Bit-Microprocessor/README.md

 Assignment 01

 ROM:
-Rom uses toggle diode to point to the address of the instruction.
+Rom use toggle diode to point to the address of the instruction.
 Adding a toggle diode represents a 1 and no toggle diode represents a 0 which is used to represent binary values to represent instructions.

 Instruction Set Architecture (ISA)
 1)	0x00	OUT